WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 ###  Signing Certificate Authority (SCA)
 Each GDHCN Participant maintains one or more Signing Certificate Authority (SCA), certificates of which are relatively long lived.
 The SCA issues public key certificates for the national, short lived, Document Signers.
 The SCA acts as a trust anchor such that relying GDHCN Participants can use the SCA certificate to validate the authenticity and integrity of the regularly changing DSC certificates.

+### Holder
+A Holder is an individual that has Verifiable Digtial Health Certificate in their possesion, received from an Issuer.
+The Holder may choose to share the Verifiable Digital Health Certificate with a Receiver.

+### Receiver
+A Reciever is a system authorized by a Trust Network Participant to receive from a Holder a Veritifable verify, and utilize the content within.

+### Issuer
+An Issuer a system authorized by a Trust Network Participant to generate Verifiable Digital Health Certificates which are provided to a Holder.
+An Issuer is responsible for generating the content that is digitally signed within the Verifiable Digital Health Certificate.
+In order to sign this content, an Issuer should either itself be a Document Signer or utilize a Document Signer service, as authorized by the jurisdicitonal policy.

-### Document Signers
+### Document Signer
-Document Signers utilize the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
+A Document Signer utilizes the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
 A single private key is expected to sign a large quantity of Verifiable Digital Health Certificates.
 The corresponding public key is referred to as a Document Signer Certificate (DSC).

 ### Document Signer Certificates (DSCs)
 Document Signer Certificates are the public key certificates associated to Document Signers which are issued or recognized by the GDHCN Participant.